-Destiny is an online-only first-person shooter from Bungie, the original developers of the Halo franchise.
+Destiny is an multiplayer-focused first-person shooter from Bungie, the original developers of the Halo franchise.
 It will be published by Activision and marks Bungie's first foray into development for Sony consoles since the release of Oni.
 It has currently been confirmed for release on the Xbox 360, Xbox One, PlayStation 3, and PlayStation 4.
-However, Activision's financial statements have indicated that the publisher is not expecting to see Destiny on shelves during the current (2013) fiscal year, setting the stage for a 2014 release, at the earliest.
+It was confirmed on Bungie.net that the game will launch worldwide across all platforms on September 9th, 2014.

 Destiny is said to be Bungie's focus for the next 10 years, with the developer working to expand its universe beyond this first game.
 How those expansions will take shape and be sold remains to be seen, but the team has gone on-record and stated that Destiny will not require a monthly fee to play.

 Destiny is set in our solar system, and players will form groups and traverse the galaxy in player-owned ships to conduct first-person shooter missions on planets like Mars and Venus.
 Humankind has been beaten back into one long city that sits beneath the Traveler, a large, mysterious sphere that helped defend the human race--or what's left of it--from various alien threats.
 Players will take on multiple enemy races in Destiny, including time-travelling robots, hulking rhino men, and more.

 Unlike Bungie's past work, the story in Destiny is built around custom characters.
 The game has a class-based system, and three classes--Hunter, Titan, and Warlock--have been revealed as of this writing.
 In addition to firing rifles, pistols, rocket launchers, and sniper rifles, players will also have access to magic-like abilities, granted by the Traveler.